 Maintain Balance

-Whether you build a log cabin, teepee or lean-to, you must monitor three factors with care, even after you get a fire going: heat, air and fuel.
+Whether you build a log cabin, teepee or lean-to, you must carefully monitor three factors, even after you get a fire going: heat, air and fuel.
 If pieces of wood within the fire are too far from each other, they’ll burn out.
 If pieces of wood are too close to each other, they’ll suffocate the fire.
 Finally, if your fire has darkened enough, only another log might do the trick.
-Of course, having great firewood in the first place works best.
+Of course, having excellent firewood in the first place works best.

 Maintain Your Workspace